 To return the favor, the Indians gave the French explorers pelts.

 This exchange of fur between the French explorers and the Indians helped develop a strong demand for furs in Europe….especially for beaver.
+The fur trade was lucractive.

 In modern times we are seeing more and more people turning away from natural furs.
 Groups like PETA have made it very clear that trapping is not something they approve of.
 Even in the 90s, there were people getting red paint tossed onto their fur coats.